 - In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9. - The Drug list does not list prescription drugs that are only covered by Medicaid.
-Please contact Nevada Medicaid for information about prescriptions Drugs coved under your Nevada Medicaid Plan.
+In some please see Chapter 9. - Nevada Medicaid Plan.

-Section 3.2 There are (5) "cost sharing tiers" for drugs on the Drug List
+There are (5) "cost sharing tiers" for drugs on the Drug List Section 3.2